 Some smart locks use a keypad or touchscreen and allow you to punch in a number code.
 While this can be convenient, some burglars have been known to study the keypad to look for fingerprint smudges on the keys and use it to infer the passcode to gain access.
 Some locks like Weiser Premis generate a random two-digit code up front that you have to tap before you enter your pin, in order to eliminate this possibility.

 Biometrics is really just a fancy word for using an element of your biology to access the door.
-In this case, the most common home-use option is a fingerprint scanner imbedded in the door lock, but optical or eye-scanning locks also exist (mainly commercially).
+In this case, the most common home-use option is a fingerprint scanner embedded in the door lock, but optical or eye-scanning locks also exist (mainly commercially).

 A common way for unlocking a smart lock is to use a smartphone.
-With a companion app, you can simply tap a virtual button on screen to lock or unlock your door from anywhere.
+With a companion app, you can simply tap a virtual button on the screen to lock or unlock your door from anywhere.
 This method can be very convenient if you want to temporarily allow someone to place a package just inside your door, for example, then relock it once they leave and close the door.

 Geofencing or geotagging uses the precise location of your phone to automatically lock or unlock your door whenever you enter or leave a small geographic area.
 This technology is usually set up inside the companion app and can be quite handy if you are forgetful about locking up.